Jagathy Sreekumar: Acting career

-Jagathy reunited with Priyadarshan with Kakkakkuyil (2001), which was commercially successful.
+Jagathy reunited with Priyadarshan with Kakkakkuyil (2001), which was a commercial success.
 Jagathy's role as Krishnavilasom Bhageeratan Pilla aka Pillechan in the comedy drama Meesa Madhavan (2002) is often considered one of his career best.
 This character as well as the movie itself eventually developed a cult following.
 Jagathy won his second Kerala State Film Award for his performance in Meesa Madhavan and for doing a character role in Nizhalkuthu.
 The same year he played another memorable comedy character Kumbidi in Nandanam.
 Some of his memorable roles in 2003 were in movies such as Mr. Brahmachari, Thilakkam, Kilichundan Mampazham, Sadanandante Samayam, Vellithira, Swapnam Kondu Thulabharam, C.I.D.
 Moosa, Meerayude Dukhavum Muthuvinte Swapnavum, Balettan, Hariharan Pillai Happy Aanu, Pulival Kalyanam and Pattanathil Sundaran.
 Jagathy's next film directed by Priyadarshan after Kilichundan Mambazham, was Vettam (2004), where he played a comic serial killer called Basha.
 Another popular comic character of Jagathy is Pachalam Bhasi in Udayananu Tharam (2005).
 In 2006, Jagathy reprised his role as Nischal in Kilukkam Kilukilukkam, the sequel of Kilukkam.
 However the movie was a commercial failure and received negative reviews.
 Jagathy's role as a fake human god known as Himavalswami in Makante Achan (2009) was acclaimed.

 Jagathy's other successful comedy movies in the 2000s include Vellinakshatram (2004), Naran, Kochi Rajavu (2005), Classmates (2006), The Speed Track, Chota Mumbai, Hallo, Rock n' Roll (2007), Crazy Gopalan, Twenty:20 (2008), Sagar Alias Jacky Reloaded and Evidam Swargamanu (2009).

 Jagathy's role as Member Ramanan in Elsamma Enna Aankutty (2010) was appreciated and the movie was a box office success.
 His other notable movies in 2010 and 2011 are Marykkundoru Kunjaadu and Pranchiyettan and the Saint.
-The last film he completed before his 2012 road accident was Parudeesa.
+The last film he completed before he met with a road accident in 2012 was Parudeesa.

 Jagathy has also played memorable character roles in numerous movies.
 Most of them have a comic shade while others are purely character roles.
 He played a complex character called Unnithan Aashan in Vaasthavam (2006).
 He won the Kerala State Film Award – Special Mention in 2007 for his performance in Paradesi and Veeralipattu.
 Jagathy played the lead role in Raamanam (2009) which earned him that years Kerala State Film Special Jury Award.
-Jagathy's other notable character roles are seen in movies such as Vesham (2004), Thanmathra (2005), Chess, Palunku (2006), Manchadikkuru (2008), Pazhassi Raja (2009), Indian Rupee (2011) Kerala Cafe (2009) Manikiakkallu (2011) Christian Brothers (2011) Janapriyan (2011) and 1993 Bombay, March 12 (2011).
+Jagathy's other notable character roles are seen in movies such as Vesham (2004), Thanmathra (2005), Chess, Palunku (2006), Manchadikkuru (2008), Pazhassi Raja (2009), Indian Rupee (2011), Kerala Cafe (2009), Manikiakkallu (2011), Christian Brothers (2011), Janapriyan (2011) and 1993 Bombay, March 12 (2011).

 Besides portraying comedic characters and comic roles, Jagathy has played characters with negative shades, including his roles as Chenicheri Kurup in Urumi (2011) and the Home Minister in Passenger (2009).
-Arabikkatha (2007) and Cycle (2008) are also movies with Jagathy in negative roles.
+Arabikkatha (2007), Makante Achan (2009) and Cycle (2008) are also movies with Jagathy in negative roles.

-He made his comeback after his road accident in 2012, in the movie CBI 5: The Brain released in 2022, which was the fifth part of the Mammootty starrer CBI Series.
+He made his comeback after his road accident, in the movie CBI 5: The Brain released in 2022, which was the fifth part of the Mammootty starrer CBI series.